 - In addition, the province has created grants for eligible small businesses to help them stay open and stay safe.
 Small business owners with 2-19 employees can apply for up to $1,000 for PPE and businesses with under 100 employees that were required to close in the December 26th lockdown or experienced a minimum of 20% revenue decline comparing April 2019 to April 2020 revenues can apply for $10,000 to $20,000.
 Visit Businesses: Get help with COVID-19 costs | Ontario.ca

 - An alternative option is to acquire a supply of cloth masks, by having them made or by purchasing from a local supplier.

 Commonly used cleaners and disinfectants are part of a broad approach to prevent the spread of infectious diseases.
 The use of disinfectants with a Drug Identification Number (DIN) is recommended to limit the spread of COVID-19.
 A DIN is an 8-digit number located on the package or bottle of disinfectant and this indicates that it has been approved for use by Health Canada.
 Health Canada has created list of approved hand sanitizers and disinfectants that prevent the spread of COVID-19.

-According to Public Health Ontario’s Cleaning and Disinfection for Public Settings, frequently touched surfaces are more likely to be contaminated and it is therefore important to ensure thorough cleaning at least twice a day or when visibly dirty.
+According to Public Health Ontario’s Cleaning and Disinfection for Public Settings, frequently touched surfaces are more likely to be contaminated and it is therefore important to ensure thorough cleaning at least once per day or when visibly dirty.
 Each workplace should determine their high touch areas, but here are some of the more common high-touch surfaces to consider as a starting point: